-One of my fondest memories is of Matt and his friend that lived across the street sitting in our driveway with a hibachi grilling teriyaki steaks and eating Butterfingers.
+One of my fondest memories is of Matt and his friend, Bryan, sitting in our driveway with a hibachi, grilling teriyaki steaks and eating Butterfingers.
 They were about 13 or 14 when they started this ritual and it was really funny to watch them preparing for their meal.
-A steak, a bottle of teriyaki sauce, a few dozen butterfingers, and they were ready to go.
+A steak, a bottle of teriyaki sauce, a few dozen butterfingers, and they were good to go.
 The steaks were marinated for a few hours in the teriyaki sauce then grilled on the hibachi.

-One of my nephews was over at my house one day when Matt was doing his teriyaki steak ritual and I remember the longing look on his face to be old enough to do the same thing.
-One year for his birthday I gave him a steak, a bottle of teriyaki sauce, and some Butterfingers.
-It was a great a moment to watch his face when he realized why I had given him that strange little gift.
+One of my nephews was over at my house one day when Matt was doing his teriyaki steak ritual.
+I remember the longing look on his face to be old enough to do the same thing.
+The following year, on his birthday, I gave him a steak, a bottle of teriyaki sauce, and some Butterfingers.
+It was a great moment to watch his face when he realized why I had given him that strange little gift.

 We always know that Matt is going to ask for steak for his birthday dinner.
 I don’t think that he has ever asked for anything other than steak except that in the last few years he has added crab legs to his request.
 Sometimes I oblige and sometimes I don’t when it comes to that pricey little addition.
 And yes, he still loves teriyaki.
 As a matter of fact, he has come to love Asian flavors more than any other flavor and thinks sushi is nectar of the gods.